PRECIOUS-Gold set for biggest weekly loss in 2 mths on stimulus fears

 sharpest weekly drop in more than two months as strong U.S.

-0735 GMT on Friday, after hitting a fresh four and a half month
+GMT, after hitting a fresh four and a half month low of

 4-percent weekly drop.